ibm-cloud-docs/openwhisk/openwhisk_about.md

 ## How {{site.data.keyword.openwhisk_short}} works
 {: #openwhisk_how}

 Being an open-source project, OpenWhisk stands on the shoulders of giants, including Nginx, Kafka, Consul, Docker, CouchDB.
 All of these components come together to form a “serverless event-based programming service”.
 To explain all the components in more detail, lets trace an invocation of an action through the system as it happens.
-An invocation in OpenWhisk is the core thing a serverless-engine does: Execute the code the user has fed into the system and return the results of that execution.
+An invocation in OpenWhisk is the core thing that a serverless-engine does: Execute the code the user fed into the system, and return the results of that execution.

 ### Creating the action

-To give the explanation a little bit of context, let’s create an action in the system first.
-We will use that action to explain the concepts later on while tracing through the system.
-The following commands assume that the [OpenWhisk CLI is setup properly](https://github.com/openwhisk/openwhisk/tree/master/docs#setting-up-the-openwhisk-cli).
+To give the explanation some context, we can create an action in the system first.
+Then, use that action to explain the concepts while tracing through the system.
+The following commands assume that the [OpenWhisk CLI is set up properly](https://github.com/openwhisk/openwhisk/tree/master/docs#setting-up-the-openwhisk-cli).

-First, we’ll create a file *action.js* containing the following code which will print “Hello World” to stdout and return a JSON object containing “world” under the key “hello”.
+First, create a file *action.js* containing the following code, which prints “Hello World” to stdout, and returns a JSON object containing “world” under the key “hello”.
 ```javascript
 function main() {
     console.log('Hello World');